 High-throughput reaction screening enables rapid testing of multiple reaction conditions both cheaply and quickly.
 However, engineering obstacles have slowed its uptake, such as the need to dispense tiny amounts of solid reagents accurately into each individual reaction well.
 Automated solid-handling robots struggle with accuracy when working with such tiny amounts.
 Sticky and statically-charged reagents are a problem.
 Stock solutions and slurries can be used, but again these don’t suit all solids.2

 The team developed ChemBeads, readily-available glass beads coated in solid reagents.
 The ChemBeads behave just like the uncoated glass beads, regardless of their coating type, and dispensing robots can handle them with ease.
-Wang’s robots have now accurately dispensed over 300 different ChemBeads coated in chemicals including catalysts, ligands, inorganic bases and reactants.
+The robots have now accurately dispensed over 300 different ChemBeads coated in chemicals including catalysts, ligands, inorganic bases and reactants.

 The team uses an acoustic mixer to coat the beads – acoustic energy adheres the chemicals to their surface.
 The adhesion is due to mechanical forces, mostly van der Waals, meaning the chemicals rapidly leave the bead once a solvent is added.

-Wang’s team found that the solid reagents make up 1–20% of a ChemBead’s mass, depending on reagent.
+Team lead Yin Wang says the team found that the solid reagents make up 1–20% of a ChemBead’s mass, depending on reagent.
 For any reagent the variation in mass adhered was just plus or minus 10%.

 So far the ChemBeads’ have proven themselves in more than 120 screens, with a greater than 85% success rate.
 The team report that a 0.5–1mg reaction scale provides the best balance in terms of material preservation, accuracy and simplicity of reaction setup.
 They have also successfully scaled-down to 1μg.
 Preliminary results also suggest that it is possible to coat more than one reagent on the same bead.